Hidden Bristol this September

 Tours take between 60-90 minute, depending on your pace.
 It does mean you can stop off when and where you like.
 It is a ticketed event, so you do need to pick your preferred day and start time.
 As you’re outside, you’ll find it easy to avoid the crowds and adhere to social distancing.
 Instructions on how to download your tour are sent to you in advance.
 It is £5 per child and £10 per child.

 Future Inn Bristol is an ideal base for the night in the heart of the city centre, offering various sized rooms including ones that can sleep up to four adults or a family.
-Perks include free car parking at Cabot Circus and free WiFi.
+Perks include car parking for £9 per stay at Cabot Circus and free WiFi.
 Book direct for the best available rates on our website or by contacting the Reservations Team on 0117 304 1010 or firstname.lastname@example.org.

 Chophouse Restaurant is ideal for fueling up before or after exploring with ribs, chops and grills as well as a wide variety of fish, vegetarian and vegan selections too.
-Under 5's always eat for free with a paying adult, and the offer is extended to under 12's during school holidays.
-A large selection of drinks is also available, including cocktails all of which are £7.
+Under 5's always eat for free with a paying adult.
+A large selection of drinks is also available, including cocktails all of which are £9.
 Bookings can be made on 0117 304 1020 or email@example.com.
 Alternatively, you can book online: